ehwan/C-language-Parser-In-Rust/README.md

   return 0;
 }

-// fibonacci sequence using recursion definition int fibonacci(int n)
+// definition of function fibonacci sequence using recursion int fibonacci(int n)
 {
   if (n <= 2)